Menu

 The Leathersellers' Company Charitable Fund

 Charitable Grants are available to UK registered charities working within the UK.
 Whilst we prioritise those charities working for the benefit of people in Greater London, we do welcome and support applications from all corners on the UK.
 Fund is available for special projects, capital grants and core costs such as salaries, rent and utilities.
 You can apply for up to four years of funding.
-The Fund operate two grant giving programmes for charities:

 • The Small Grant Programme is a fast track grant assessment for one-off grants of up to £3,000.
 Applicants can expect a result within six weeks of making an application.